mendix/docs/content/data-hub/general/data-hub-admin-functions.md

    ![Administration](attachments/data-hub-admin/administration.png)

-2. The **Data Hub Admin** page will display the **Curator Management** tab by default.
-On this screen you will see the list of Data Hub curators for the organization.
+2. By default, the **Curator Management** tab is displayed showing the list of Data Hub curators for the organization.

-3. To add a curator role to a user, click **Add Curator**.
+3. To add a curator role to a Mendix user, click **Add Curator**.

 4. To search from the list of Mendix users in your organization, start typing in the search box and check the user(s) you want to assign the curator role to.